leproxy/leproxy/README.md

 Any number of destination addresses can be given.
 Each destination address can be in the form `host` or `host:port` and `host` may contain the `*` wildcard to match anything.
+Subdomains for each host will automatically be blocked.
-For example, the following can be used to block access to youtube.com and port 80 on all hosts (standard plaintext HTTP port):
+For example, the following can be used to block access to `youtube.com` (and its subdomains such as `www.youtube.com`) and port 80 on all hosts (standard plaintext HTTP port):

 ```bash
 $ php leproxy.php --block=youtube.com --block=*:80